One to One Mentoring

 Go Girls!, Game On!, Play On!, and Activate are group mentoring programs for groups of children that focus on physical activity, balanced eating and self-esteem.
 The single, most important goal of the program is to positively shape the lives of youth by helping them build a positive self-image – setting them on a path to reach their full potential in life.
 Go Girls! and Game On! assist youth in grades 7-8, while Play On! and Activate are focused on children in grades 5-6.
 In addition, Play On! and Activate are UNIQUE to our agency.

 The programs consist of 7 mentoring sessions that are held within school facilities, during school hours.
 Each session is 1 hour long and is loosely structured around four themes: physical activity, balanced eating, self-esteem, and communication skills.
-Currently, they are run twice per year, once in the fall months, and then again in the winter.
+Currently, they are run three times per year: Fall, Winter and Spring.